sahib/timeq/README.md

 a stream of data that needs to be send to the cloud.
 For this the data was required to be in ascending order (sorted by time) and also needed to be buffered with tight memory boundaries.

-A previous attempt with ``sqlite3`` did work well but was much slower than it had to be (also due to the heavy cost of ``cgo``).
-This motivated to write this queue implementation.
+A previous attempt with ``sqlite3`` did work kinda well but was much slower than it had to be (also due to the heavy cost of ``cgo``).
+This motivated me to write this queue implementation.

 ## Usage